 Proteomics technology has been used to identify proteins expressed by a cell, tissue, or organism, at a given time under defined conditions [26].
-Methodologically, it consists of one-dimensional or two-dimensional electrophoresis, liquid chromatography for protein separation and sequencing, and mass spectrometry to identify proteins.
-In these types of proteomics studies, proteins considered as housekeeping from microorganisms and those still classified as hypotheticals are identified and evaluated as diagnostic markers and/or vaccine candidates against specific diseases [27-30].
-In previous proteomics studies, distinct M. leprae proteins have been identified and described as potential biological targets, such as for the development of immunodiagnostic tests for leprosy [31,32].
-In the present study, amino acid sequences from nine M. leprae proteins, which were identified as hypotheticals in previous proteomics studies: ML0458 [33]; ML0333, ML0369, ML0447, ML0959, ML1553 [34]; and ML0308, ML2346, ML2347 [35], were evaluated by means of (i) bioinformatics tools to select those with high homology in M. leprae, but not to other Mycobacterium spp., such as M. tuberculosis; and to (ii) identify specific B-cell epitopes in their amino acid sequences.
-Using such strategy, four specific B-cell epitopes from four hypothetical proteins (ML0369, ML0447, ML0959, and ML2346) were predicted and used to construct a new recombinant multi-epitope protein, which was produced and evaluated for the serodiagnosis of leprosy.
-A serological panel comprised of serum samples from MB and PB leprosy patients, as well as from their contacts, and sera from healthy subjects and patients with cross-reactive diseases were used in the serological assays, with the synthetic peptides and the recombinant protein being applied as antigens in the ELISA plates.
+Methodologically, it consists of one-dimensional (1D) or two-dimensional (2D) electrophoresis, liquid chromatography for protein separation and sequencing, and mass spectrometry to identify proteins.
+In these types of proteomics studies, proteins from microorganisms considered as housekeeping and classified as hypotheticals are identified and then evaluated as diagnostic markers and/or vaccine candidates against specific diseases [27-30].
+In previous proteomics studies, distinct M. leprae proteins have been identified and described as potential biological targets for developing immunodiagnostic tests [31,32].
+In the present study, we tested the hypothesis that a chimeric protein produced with B-cell epitopes identified from a number of M. leprae proteins, along with the individual synthetic B-cell epitope peptides, could be used as diagnostic antigens for leprosy in an ELISA format

 2. Materials and Methods

 2.1.
-Bioinformatics assays and the construction of the chimeric protein
+Bioinformatics assays and construction of the chimeric protein